Skip to contentNotify me by email about available dates

 When "you don’t feel anything"

-Sometimes during a session no clear signal appears.
-No distinct sensations, emotions, or images.
-This doesn’t mean the therapy isn’t working.
-Work at the level of the nervous system can be subtle and hard to perceive in the moment.
-Many people notice changes only after the session: better sleep, calmer breathing, less tension in the body.
+Sometimes during a session no clear signal appears, no distinct sensations, emotions, or images.
+This doesn’t mean the therapy isn’t working, the effect of this work can be subtle and hard to perceive in the moment.
+Many people notice changes only after the session, in better sleep, calmer breathing, less tension in the body.

 Contraindications